solana-developers/solana-cookbook/docs/th/references/staking.md

 ## Get Delegator by Validators

 Multiple accounts might have staked to a particular validator account.
 To fetch all the stakers, we will use `getProgramAccounts` or `getParsedProgramAccounts` API.
 Refer [guides section](/guides/get-program-accounts.html) for more information.
-The stake accounts are of 200 bytes in length and the Voter Public Key starts at 124 bytes.
+The stake accounts are of 200 bytes in length และ the Voter Public Key starts at 124 bytes.
 [Reference](https://github.com/solana-labs/solana/blob/e960634909a9617fb98d5d836c9c4c5e0d9d59cc/sdk/program/src/stake/state.rs)

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>